-Benefits

-- Generally deductible under Section 162(m) of the Code36 without the need to establish additional performance goals if strike price is equal to or greater than fair market value on grant date. - Generally not subject to Section 409A of the Code if strike price is equal to or greater than fair market value on grant date, it is based on "service recipient" stock and there is not otherwise any deferral feature. - Because stock options are not

-- An accounting charge must be recognized following the grant even though no economic benefit may be derived by the optionee (although it is possible that the value ultimately achieved by the optionee will exceed the charge recognized). - Because stock option holders receive a benefit if the stock price increases, but have no downside if the price decreases, stock option holders may be incentivized to pursue riskier strategies.
+Benefits Drawbacks • Generally deductible under Section 162(m) of the Code 40 without the need to establish additional performance goals if strike price is equal to or greater than fair market value on grant • An accounting charge must be recognized following the grant even though no economic benefit may be derived by the optionee (although it is possible that the value ultimately date.

-36 Section 162(m) of the Code, as well as the other Code provisions and the stock exchange rules referenced in the charts in this Chapter III, are outlined and discussed more fully in Chapter IV of this Guide.
+40 Section 162(m) of the Code, as well as the other Code provisions and the stock exchange rules referenced in the charts in this Chapter III, are outlined and discussed more fully in Chapter IV of this Guide.